 - Employees and contractors are very different in the IRS’ eyes, and you don’t want to be penalized for mixing them up.

-- G Suite Admins can enforce Two-Factor Authentication, which I think is the most security for the least effort, and improve security by manually watching for suspicious behavior.
+- G Suite Admins can force Two-Factor Authentication for all users, which gives the most security for the least effort.

-- Any time you audit the G Suite users of a midsize company, you’re going to find a few users that everyone forgot existed, and a few apps that no-one’s even sure why they’re there, so it’s good to audit both annually.
+- Any time you audit the G Suite users of a midsize company, you’re going to find a few users that everyone forgot existed, and a few apps that no-one’s even sure why they’re there.
+You’ll save money and improve security by closing these down.
+So it’s good to audit both annually.

 How to set up G Suite Organizations